 These challenges make it clear that farmers, ranchers, and processors face pressures on all sides.
 Margins continue to shrink or are at risk.
 Losing a couple of cents per pound to input costs or market pricing can make or break a farming season.
 These realities point to both challenges and opportunities for U.S. agricultural businesses.
 And they underscore the need for more detailed farm management data to make better decisions.

-Contact a KCoe advisor to discuss farm management data solutions or click here to learn about KCoe’s Pinion IO solution — providing farmers the help they need…from managed accounting data to financial farm management.
+Contact a Pinion advisor to discuss farm management data solutions or click here to learn about Pinion’s Pinion IO solution — providing farmers the help they need…from managed accounting data to financial farm management.